 Band 1: inversion with even parity about (0.225001,0.125000,-0.000000) (residual 0.000020) [...]
 Band 8: inversion with even parity about (0.225619,0.125221,-0.000003) (residual 0.005402) No parity: one of x, y or z failed

 Unoccupied bands may be poorly converged and thus fail to have the expected symmetry.

-Currently this analysis can be performed on Castep output only, as it needs to be able to read the complex data for individual bands, and this is not yet (2.16) coded for programs other than Castep.
+This analysis was introduced in c2x 2.16 for Castep output only, as it needs to be able to read the complex data for individual bands.
+Version 2.30 extended this to Abinit, QE and VASP.